Tech-at-DU/Make-Parties-1/P08-Push-to-Heroku/README.md

 ---
-# Push to Production with Heroku
+# Push to Production with Heroku or Render
 ---

+Heroku costs $$$ now.
+So you can follow these instructions to push to Heroku.
+OR!
+You can follow [this link to push to Render](https://www.freecodecamp.org/news/how-to-deploy-nodejs-application-with-render/) which is free.

 Time to ship some code!
 Since we've built and styled our Make Parties app, let's show it to the world by putting it online.
 We'll use a service called [Heroku](https://www.heroku.com) that is free, but it does require a **credit card** to be on file.